galaxyproject/SARS-CoV-2/genomics/4-Variation/README.md

 1. GenBank file for the reference COVID-19 [genome](https://www.ncbi.nlm.nih.gov/nuccore/NC_045512).
    The GenBank record is used by `snpeff` to generate a database for variant annotation.
 2. Downloaded reads as either paired (for paired end data) or single (for single end data) collections.
+Reads can be downloaded using Galaxy's wrapper for `fasterq-dump` located in **"Get data"** tool section.

 ### Jupyter notebook